TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Related work and Reverse Influence Sampling

-\textbf{Related works. } Kempe et al. \cite{Kempe03} is the first to formulate viral marketing as the \IM{} optimization problem.
-They showed the problem to be NP-complete and devised an $(1-1/e - \epsilon)$\ approximation algorithm on two fundamental cascade models, Linear Threshold (LT) and Independent Cascade (IC).
+Kempe {\em et al.} \cite{Kempe03} formulated viral marketing as the \IM{} optimization problem, focused on two fundamental cascade models, Linear Threshold (LT) and Independent Cascade (IC) models.
+They showed the problem to be NP-complete and devised an $(1-1/e - \epsilon)$\ approximation algorithm.
 In addition, \IM{} cannot be approximated within a factor $(1-\frac{1}{e}+\epsilon)$ \cite{Feige98} under a typical complexity assumption.
 Computing the exact influence is shown to be \#P-hard \cite{Chen10}.

-Following \cite{Kempe03}, a series of work have been proposed, focused on improving time complexity.
-A notable one is Leskovec et al \cite{Leskovec07}, in which the lazy-forward heuristic (CELF) was used to obtain about 700-fold speed up.
-The major bottle-neck in these works is the inefficiency in estimating the influence spread.
-The diffusion process also used to restrain propagation in social networks \cite{Nguyen2010}.
+Following \cite{Kempe03}, a series of work have been proposed, focused on improving the time complexity \cite{Leskovec07, Chen10, Goyal11, Goyal11_celf++,Cohen14, dinh2014approximability, Ohsaka14, Tang14, HeJing}.
+All of these work retain the ratio of $(1-1/e - \epsilon)$.
+Their major bottle-neck is the inefficiency in estimating the influence spread, thus restraining them from being able to run on large networks.